Community Classes

 Food Soveriegnty and Resilience

-Over 7 million Northeast citizens are food insecure.
+Over seven million residents in the northeast are food insecure.
 Low-income and communities of color are disproportionately affected by lack of access to healthy, affordable foods.
 Families and communities face many barriers to achieving food security.
 Challenges to food security come from land access and ownership issues for BIPOC populations, climate change, farmland loss, and sourcing most of our food from outside the region.
 Food sovereignty is no longer a respected right.

 What is food sovereignty?